Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Incomplete to complete transformation

 and costs

 In this way, each vertex $i\in V^p$, $p\in [d]$, of the incomplete problem receives a dummy vertex $\delta\in\Delta^q$ in each object $q\in[d]\backslash\{p\}$ of the complete problem.
 These dummy vertices are used to turn each clique of the incomplete problem maximal \st they span all objects of the (complete) problem.
-In turn, omitting matchings to dummy vertices defines the inverse transformation, which leads us to the following \begin{theorem} Incomplete MGM is polynomial-time reducible to complete MGM, \end{theorem} The proof is based on the reduction \eqref{eq:complete-objects}-\eqref{eq:complete-costs} and given in \cref{suppl:incomplete-reduction} .
-However, citing such a transformation, without further reasoning, as a practical way to apply solvers for complete MGM to incomplete problems is \emph{naïve}.
-The reduction \eqref{eq:complete-objects}-\eqref{eq:complete-costs} adds $ \sum_{p\in[d]}(|V|-|V^p|)=(d-1)|V| $ dummy vertices, \ie, $ d-1 $ times the size $|V|$ of the incomplete problem, which renders most existing algorithms impractical by considerably slowing them down.
+In turn, omitting matchings to dummy vertices defines the inverse transformation, which leads us to the following

+\begin{theorem} Incomplete MGM is polynomial-time transformable to complete MGM. \end{theorem} The proof is based on the transformation \eqref{eq:complete-objects}-\eqref{eq:complete-costs} and given in \cref{suppl:details_incomplete_to_complete_transformation}.
+While such a transformation could, in principle, be used to apply solvers for complete MGM to incomplete problems, doing so without further reasoning might be overly simplistic.
+The transformation \eqref{eq:complete-objects}-\eqref{eq:complete-costs} adds $ \sum_{p\in[d]}(|V|-|V^p|)=(d-1)|V| $ dummy vertices, \ie, $ d-1 $ times the size $|V|$ of the incomplete problem, which renders most existing algorithms impractical by considerably slowing them down.

-Yet, the described reduction is \emph{minimal} within the class of \emph{clique-wise} reductions, that is the size of respective complete problems can not be decreased in general: \begin{definition} A problem class $P^A$ is reducible in polynomial time to the problem class $P^B$, if (i) there exists a mapping $T_{inst}\colon P^A\to P^B$ and (ii) for any $A\in P^{A}$ there exists a mapping $T_{sol}$ from the optimal solutions of $T_{inst}(A)$ to the optimal solutions of $A$, where all mappings are computable in polynomial time. \end{definition}
+Yet, the described transformation is \emph{minimal} within the class of \emph{clique-wise} transformations, that is, the size of respective complete problems cannot be decreased in general: \begin{definition} A problem class $P^A$ is transformable in polynomial time to the problem class $P^B$, if (i) there exists a mapping $T_{inst}\colon P^A\to P^B$ and (ii) for any $A\in P^{A}$ there exists a mapping $T_{sol}$ from the optimal solutions of $T_{inst}(A)$ to the optimal solutions of $A$, where all mappings are computable in polynomial time. \end{definition}